benhowell/benhowell.github.com/_posts/2014-09-09-the-forgotten-user.md

 ---
 layout: post
 title: "The Forgotten User"
 description: "Code is for humans.
-In this article we'll explore some simple ways to make things easier for future programmers using your code base.
+In this article we'll explore some simple ways to make things easier for future programmers using your code base."
-"

 tagline: "craft"
 category: craft
 tags: [craft, design, craftsmanship, compsci, programming, coding]